ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 ## Introduction

-Before you attempt to install the Python Programming language on your computer, it is worth taking time to build a mental model about what a Python program actually is and what happens when it runs on your computer.
+Before you attempt to install the Python programming language on your computer, it is worth taking time to build a mental model about what a Python program actually is and what happens when it runs on your computer.
 Sounds abstract, right?
 In a way, it is!
 But, building and regularly updating a mental model for